Office of the Public Conservator

 What psychiatric or medical treatment can be authorized?

-The Court can appoint the conservator to authorize mental health treatment, including involuntary psychotropic medications.
-The Court may allow a conservatee to retain decision-making for medical treatment, unrelated to their grave disability, or may appoint the Public Conservator to retain that authority for routine medical decisions.
+The Court may allow a conservatee to make their own decisions for medical treatment unrelated to their grave disability.
+The Court may also appoint the Public Conservator to have that authority for routine medical decisions.

 -